Need help starting solids? Solid Starts Compass℠ is our guided app experience to help you navigate first bites and beyond.

 A 6-month-old baby vomits in his sleep during an FPIES reaction.

-While babies with severe eczema are at an increased risk of developing food allergy, it is important to note that most babies with eczema do NOT have a food allergy.
+While babies with severe eczema are at a significantly increased risk of developing food allergy, it is important to note that most babies with eczema do NOT have a food allergy.
 In fact, only one third of moderate-severe eczema cases in babies can be directly associated with food allergens.
 Ingestion of a food allergen can result not only in immediate skin symptoms (redness, hives, itching, swelling), but can also result in a delayed flare-up of pre-existing eczema.
 Therefore, it can be difficult to know if baby's eczema is occurring on its own, or if it was triggered by a previously unrecognized food allergen.
 For the most part, IgE-mediated allergic reactions to foods will appear quickly (within a few minutes to 2 hours after ingestion).

 If there are no immediate signs of allergy (skin symptoms, respiratory distress, vomiting/diarrhea, etc.), and the only noted symptom is a delayed eczema flare-up that can be controlled with emollients and/or topical anti-inflammatory medication, the general recommendation is that the diet NOT be restricted.
-Eliminating a food from baby's diet in the hopes of clearing up mild or moderate eczema may actually be counter-productive, potentially increasing the risk of baby developing a more serious allergy to that food in the future.
+Eliminating a food from baby's diet in the hopes of clearing up mild or moderate eczema may actually be counterproductive, potentially increasing the risk of baby developing a more serious allergy to that food in the future.

-Should you or your baby's caregiver ever need to call 9-1-1/your local emergency services, things will move more quickly if you have the information below ready at-hand (this info is good to put in your own phone and on your refrigerator/wall for caregivers):
+Should you or your caregiver ever need to call 9-1-1/your local emergency services, things will move more quickly if you have the information below ready at-hand (this info is good to put in your own phone and on your refrigerator/wall for caregivers):

 Birth date